If you’ve never tried a Japanese hot spring before, then why not consider visiting the Fukunoyu Onsen in Nagasaki City?

 To use the public onsen costs 800 Yen for adults and 400 Yen for children.
 It’s a little more expensive than other public baths but you pay a premium for the luxury view, and the highly polished look of the place.

 If you haven’t brought towels with you, there are small handtowels on sale for 100 Yen, or larger bathing towels which you can use for 150 Yen.
-Private family baths are 2,500 Yen for 60 minutes, or 3,500 Yen for 90 minutes.
+Private family baths are 2,500 Yen for 60 minutes.
 Take a look at the website for a full breakdown of prices, and also for the location map and timetable of the shuttle bus.
 If you want a fantastic experience, you won’t be disappointed!

 Fukunoyu Nagasaki*Automatic translation